harendra-kumar/concise-haskell/syntax.rst

 Case is the root source of all branching, pattern matching and strict evaluation in Haskell.
 All other pattern matches and conditionals are syntactic sugar on top of case.

+Notice that case is inherently a function, it accepts a variable value to deconstruct.
+You cannot use case in a non-function.

 tool to build ad-hoc functions.